2i2c-org/team-compass/positions.md

 ### Senior Open Source Infrastructure Engineer

+This role focuses their efforts on our infrastructure, but spends more of their time guiding others and focusing on particularly complex infrastructure design and development.
+Below is a short list of expectations for this role.[^sosie]

-This section is primarily inspired by [On being a senior engineer](https://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/).
+[^sosie]:  This section is primarily inspired by [On being a senior engineer](https://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/).

 - Solve complex technical problems with **broad, cross-project scope**, often involving co-ordination with multiple teams across different open source